 - 7.2.1 The standard aerodrome traffic circuit facilitates the orderly flow.
 Unless an alternative requirement for an aerodrome is stated in the ERSA or NOTAMs, all turns must be made to the left (regulation 91.385). - 7.2.2 When arriving at an aerodrome to land, the pilot will normally join the circuit on upwind, crosswind (midfield), or at or before mid-downwind.
-Landings and take-offs should be made on the active runway or the runway most closely aligned into wind. - 7.2.3 If a secondary runway is being used (e.g. for crosswind or low-level circuits), pilots using the secondary runway should not impede the flow of traffic using the active runway. - 7.2.4 Aerodromes that have right-hand circuits are listed in the ERSA.

-Note: At many aerodromes, the circuit direction at night is different to the direction during the day.
+Landings and take-offs should be made on the preferred runway . - 7.2.3 If a secondary runway is being used (e.g. for crosswind or low-level circuits), pilots using the secondary runway should not impede the flow of traffic using the preferred runway. - 7.2.4 Aerodromes that have right-hand circuits are listed in the ERSA. - Note: At many aerodromes, the circuit direction at night is different to the direction during the day.
 This is generally because of terrain, obstructions or noise abatement.